 Andy joined Racing TV in 2016.
-He had previously been a member of the Racing Desk of the The Times for 17 years, having spent the first decade of his journalistic career at the Evening Echo based in Basildon, where he was Sports Editor.
+He had previously worked on the Racing Desk of the The Times for 17 years, having spent the first decade of his journalistic career at the Evening Echo based in Basildon and Southend, where he was Sports Editor.
 He is a former winner of the Racing Post Naps competition.

-Angus has been a presenter on the channel since its inception.
-His experience training racehorses and breaking in yearlings has proved to be a valuable tool in his analysis of thoroughbred racing and in his broadcasting armoury.
+Angus has been a presenter on Racing TV since its inception.
+His experience of training racehorses and breaking in yearlings has proved to be a valuable tool in his analysis of thoroughbred racing and in his broadcasting armoury.

-Chris Dixon has worked as a race analyst at Racing TV since 2009, having worked as a broadcaster at Coral TV and writing big-race previews for the Press Association.
+Chris Dixon has worked as a race analyst at Racing TV since 2009, having previously been a broadcaster at Coral TV and written big-race previews for the Press Association.
 He is a keen punter and successful racehorse owner as one of 'The Horse Watchers'.

-After Dave Nevison was made redundant from The City in 1993 with a half decent payoff he headed for the racecourse, where he has remained ever since.
-He has written columns columns for The Sun and The Daily Record and works in the Betting Ring for Racing TV.
+After Dave Nevison was made redundant from The City in 1993 with a half-decent payoff he headed for the racecourse, where he has remained ever since.
+As well as his successful books and newspaper columns, he has been a regular face on Racing TV for many years.

 A childhood fan of the sport, Gary is known as the ‘Voice of Irish racing’ and heads the Racing TV Irish presenting team.
 Having initially worked for Irish Racing Services, a move to London to take up a voiceover role with SIS in 2002 would eventually lead to him becoming a full-time presenter for ATR back on home soil two years later.
 From Malahide in north Dublin, Gary is also a race commentator in his native country as well as a successful owner, with Bayan’s Ladbroke Hurdle win at Ascot in 2014 his stand-out success.